Soghain

 The Soghain were a people of ancient Ireland.
 The 17th-century scholar Dubhaltach Mac Fhirbhisigh identified them as part of a larger group called the Cruithin.
 Mac Fhirbhisigh stated that the Cruithin included "the Dál Araidhi [Dál nAraidi], the seven Lóigisi [Loígis] of Leinster, the seven Soghain of Ireland, and every Conaille that is in Ireland."

+Name

+Their name, also spelled Sogain or Sodhan, means "good fortune, prosperity"; it is pronounced /sga/, approximatedly SO-in.